 If CX was a train, DX would be all of the passenger cabins.
 It’s where all the people are.
 Customers today interact with brands online all the time.
 Even so, they want to be able to continue their online conversation with a service representative over the phone.
 This is the omnichannel world that we live in today.
 There is no way to survive in today’s competitive environment without offering exceptional experiences at every step of the customer journey-whether in-store, online, or in-app.

-The ultimate objective of both DX and CX is to improve the customer’s experience.
-With that in mind, It’s important to consider a key component to the relationship between DX and CX from the customer’s perspective.
+The ultimate objective of both DX and CX is to improve the customer’s perception of your brand.
+With that in mind, it’s important to consider a key component to the relationship between DX and CX from the customer’s perspective.
 Customers don’t think of their experience in digital and non-digital terms.
 They want to access companies in the most convenient way possible, regardless of channel.

-In this way, we can understand the symbiotic relationship between DX and CX.
+In this way, we can understand the critical role DX plays in a CX strategy.
 A customer wants to be able to lookup an item online, reserve it in the store, and easily go pick it up at their convenience.

 The customer today doesn’t view each channel with you as a silo.
 It’s a holistic experience.
 Therefore, as a CX professional, you need to understand that every channel has to be optimized to delight your customers, no matter where they are.

 The brands creating the strongest experiences understand that all channels in a customer journey impact the experience.
 Still, there’s more to understand.
 What role does DX play in CX and why does it matter for brands who want to grow in the experience economy?

 Customer experience is how your customers perceive all of their interactions with your brand.
 Great customer experience means meeting or exceeding the expectations of your customers during all interactions with your company.